Moose Framework on HPC Systems

 > make -j 6

 This above procedure already assumes a correct build environment.
-On the LRZ HPC cluster, such environment must be arranged for.
-And some adaptations are necessary, e.g. in order to use our tuned performance libraries (e.g. usage of HDF5, Intel MKL and MPI, etc.).
+On the LRZ HPC cluster, such environment must be arranged for manually by the user.
+Some adaptations are necessary, e.g. in order to use our tuned performance libraries (e.g. usage of HDF5, Intel MKL and MPI, etc.).
 As quite usual for PETSc applications, the whole pipeline down to Moose must be build with the same tool chain (same compiler, compiler settings, MPI, ...).

-On ColllMUC-2, for instance, the following procedure works reasonably well.
+On ColllMUC-4, for instance, the following procedure using GCC and Intel MPI works reasonably well.
+But Intel compilers should work principially, too.

 > git clone https://github.com/idaholab/moose.git